Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Weak Lensing with Window-Integrated Correlation Functions

 with $W_{TH}(\ell \theta)=\frac{4J_1^2(\ell \theta)}{(\ell \theta)^2}$ \citep{Kaiser92}.
-This convolution process is done with Fourier transforms, and each of the maps are zero-padded in order to reduce the effect of boundaries.
-We compare our measurements from the simulations with non-linear predictions in Fig. \ref{fig:intTH}, as a function of the opening angle of the top hat filter, and find a good agreement at all redshift, although $z=0.075$ exhibits a small positive bias.
-The cross-correlation matrices are presented in Fig. \ref{fig:rho_TH_highZ} and show that there is a strong correlation between most measurements.
+We compare our measurements with the non-linear predictions in Fig. \ref{fig:intTH}, as a function of $\theta$, and find a good agreement at all redshift.
+There is a small bias in the mean, which is nevertheless consistent within $1\sigma$.
+The cross-correlation matrices associated with two of these measurements are presented in Fig. \ref{fig:rho_TH_highZ} and exhibit the strong correlation that exists between most angular bins.

-We next consider a compensated aperture filter, which is constructed from the local tangential shear in mock catalogues, where the role of the central galaxy in the pair counting is played by the centre of the filter.
+We next consider a compensated aperture filter, which is constructed from the local tangential shear mock catalogues.
+In this process, one of the galaxy in the pair is replaced by the centre of the filter.
 The aperture mass $M_{ap}$ is then given by \citep{Schneider98}:

 where $Q$ is a weight function with support $|\vartheta| \in [0,\theta]$ and which takes the shape: